sweirich/challenge/debruijn/README.md

 ## Requirements

 This code requires a recent version of singletons (2.6) to compile, which itself requires GHC 8.8.
 Earlier compilers and versions of the library will not work.
-For convenience, we suggest that you compile using the `stack` tool, which will automatically download and install the correct version of the compiler and librarie.
+For convenience, we suggest that you compile using the `stack` tool, which will automatically download and install the correct version of the compiler and libraries.

 ## Disclaimer